ncolyer/Ohmyglob/README.md

     Show this message

-One final example: prompt$> ruby ohmyglob.rb -s ~/Downloads/ -d ~/Desktop/
+One final example: prompt$> ruby organizer.rb -s ~/Downloads/ -d ~/Desktop/

 If you have any questions shoot me an email: ncolyer@gmail.com